ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

    If SSH prompts for a password, the SSH key was not included in the build.
 Access the VRA via the [web browser](https://{DomainName}/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-accessing-and-configuring-the-ibm-virtual-router-appliance#accessing-the-device-using-the-web-gui) using the `VRA Private IP Address`.
 The password is from the [Software Passwords](https://control.bluemix.net/devices/passwords) page.
 On the **Configuration** tab, select the System/login/vyatta branch and add the desired SSH key.
    {:tip}

-   Setup of the VRA requires the VRA to be placed into \[edit\] mode using the `configure` or `conf` command.
+   Setup of the VRA requires the VRA to be placed into \[edit\] mode using the `configure` command.
 When in `edit` mode the prompt changes from `$` to `#`.
-After successful VRA command execution a change can be committed to the running configuration with the `commit` command.
-Once you have verified that the configuration is working as intended, it can be saved permanently using the `save` command.
-To return to the Vyatta system command prompt `$`, type `exit`.
-If at any stage before the `save` command is entered, access is lost due to committing a bad configuration change, rebooting the VRA will return it back to the last save point, restoring access.
+After a successful VRA configuration change you can view your changes with the `compare` command and check your changes with the `validate` command.
+By committing a change with the `commit` command it will be applied to the running configuration, and automatically saved to the startup configuration.

    {:tip}
 2. Enhance security by only allowing SSH login.
 Now that SSH login is successful via the private network, disable access via userid/password authentication.
    ```
    configure
    set service ssh disable-password-authentication
    commit
-   save
    exit
    ```
    {: codeblock}